rakutentech/cf-plugin-local-push/README.md

 ## Demo

-The following is demo to run sample ruby application (the code is available [here](/sample)).
+The following demo runs sample ruby application (the code is available [here](/sample)).
+Just `cf local-push`, it detects application runtime and starts building it with its buildpack.
+While it takes time at first time, it's really fast at the second time because of docker build cache.

 ![demo](/doc/local-push.gif)

-Just `cf local-push`, it detects application runtime and start building application with its buildpack.
-While it takes time at first push, it's really fast in the second time because of docker build cache.

 ## Install